Angel0po/EDA_BON-AO/README.md

    ![image](https://github.com/user-attachments/assets/605e0509-f551-42f9-bf9d-20a8a0f2736e)

-   For the pie chart visualization for the division of the total streams
+   For the pie chart visualization of the division of the total streams

    ```python
    platform_playlists = ['in_spotify_playlists','in_deezer_playlists','in_apple_playlists']